Piano Sonata No. 1 (Enescu): Analysis

 The first movement is in an extremely free sonata form (though the composer himself declined to characterize it this way).
 There are two major deviations from the usual sonata design.
-First, the development begins in the home key of F-sharp minor, while the recapitulation begins in the most distant possible key of C minor, a tritone away from the overall tonic.
+First, the development begins in the home key of F♯ minor, while the recapitulation begins in the most distant possible key of C minor, a tritone away from the overall tonic.
 Second, the sense of arrival of the recapitulation is divided in two by this fact, in that the return of the main theme is separated from the reappearance of its home tonality.
 The coda of the movement takes on the character of a passacaglia, a feature first noted by the composer Anatol Vieru.

 The second movement opens with a gradual accumulation of voices, at first suggesting a fugal exposition with a first answer at the interval of a tritone, but lacking a countersubject.
 Its burlesque-scherzando character, contrasting with the dark quality of the first movement, resembles those toccatas revived in the music of Debussy and Ravel, or the neoclassical, motoric style adopted in the early twentieth century by composers like Prokofiev.
 Some other passages resemble the diatonicism of Stravinsky’s Piano Sonata, which was composed slightly later, in the summer and autumn of 1924.
 The movement does not adhere to any conventional formal scheme and is built economically from a very small number of elements.
 Although the second theme returns several times, suggesting a rondo form, the recurrences are subject to variations.
 The most striking of these variants is in a limping 5/4 meter, reminiscent of folk dances such as the șocâcili from Banat, the ghimpele, and șobolanul from Oltenia and Muntenia, and the hodoroaga from the Ardeal and Moldova regions.
 Myriam Marbe finds that this movement’s spontaneity and exuberant character suggests, through its pulsating motion, a surging crowd at a public celebration, in a stylized manner similar to the one Stravinsky creates in Petrushka.